sofianeAndro/hamidimassinissa.github.io/README.md

 * Add a comment;

 ### After a quick check, I will merge your changes
 Your project will be available on the website shortly after that.
-Check if everything is ok [here](https://lipn.univ-paris13.fr/~hamidi/iot_projects/) and leave a comment in your pull request if you want to make an enhancement.
+Check if everything is ok [here](https://lipn.univ-paris13.fr/~hamidi/iot_projects/) and leave a comment in your pull request if you want to make a further enhancement.